How to become a motor trader

 FIGURE OUT YOUR PRICING

-It’s also important to know how to price your cars.
-If you’re selling too high, you can put off potential customers, but selling too low will mean you make no profit.
-Finding the right balance doesn’t have to come with years of experience; online auction sites such as AutoTrader can give you an insight as to the price that others are selling the same spec vehicle for.
+It’s also important to know how to price your cars for your motor trade business.
+If you’re selling too high, you can put off potential customers wanting to buy your cars.
+However, selling too low will mean you make no profit.
+Finding the right balance for your motor trade company doesn’t have to come with years of experience; online auction sites such as AutoTrader can give you an insight as to the price that others are selling the same spec vehicle for.

 MARKET YOUR MOTOR TRADE BUSINESS

-A lot of motor traders sell through word of mouth recommendation and social media listings, but when you’re new to the trade, it might take a while to get this established.
-You could set up your own website, or use a car sales forum like AutoTrader to get going.
+A lot of motor traders sell through word-of-mouth recommendations and social media listings, but when you’re new to the car dealing trade, it might take a while to get this established.
+You could set up your website, or use a car sales forum like AutoTrader to get going.
 Cars can also be sold on eBay.
 Whatever you choose, and you may well want to market in multiple ways, make sure you’ve checked for:

 • Selling fees